aviaryan/aviaryan.github.com-retired-2018/_posts/gsoc/2016-08-03-docker-test.md

   - docker run -d -p 127.0.0.1:80:4000 --name myapp myapp
 {% endhighlight %}

 The 4000 in the above text is assuming your app runs on port 4000 inside the container.
+Also it is assumed that the `Dockerfile` is in the root of the repo.

 So now that the docker app is running, it's time to test it.